All test takers must read the identification (ID) information and requirements on this page.

 If your primary ID is missing your photo or signature, or is otherwise questionable or unacceptable, you must present a current supplemental ID in addition to your primary ID.
 The supplemental ID must contain your name, a clear, recent photo and your signature.
 Supplemental ID documents may not be used to resolve last name discrepancies.
 The last name on your primary ID must match the name on your admission ticket.

 Acceptable supplemental ID documents include:

-- any document that does not bear your last name exactly as it appears on your admission ticket
+- any document that does not correctly bear your full name exactly as you enter it at the test center

 - international driver's license

 - draft classification card